-Now that you have developed your SWPPP and before you begin construction, you must begin the process of obtaining permit coverage from your authorized state or EPA.
+Now that you have developed your SWPPP and before you begin construction, you must begin the process of obtaining permit coverage from you authorized state or EPA.
 Authorized states and EPA use general permits to cover all construction sites.
-These broadly written general or umbrella permits apply to all construction activities in a given state.
+These broadly written general, or umbrella permits apply to all construction activities in a given state.

-Obtaining Coverage Under a General Permit Important!
+Obtaining Coverage Under a General Permit - Important!
 Before obtaining permit coverage, you must read a copy of the appropriate construction general permit and develop your SWPPP.

-To obtain coverage under a state or EPA construction general permit, you will typically need to fill out and submit an application form, often called a Notice of Intent or NOI.
+Obtaining Coverage Under a General Permit - To obtain coverage under a state or EPA construction general permit, you will typically need to fill out and submit an application form, often called a Notice of Intent or NOI.
 Submitting this form to the permitting authority indicates your intent to be authorized to discharge stormwater under the appropriate general permit for construction activities.

-Depending on the permit, you may be authorized to discharge immediately or at some later time.
+Obtaining Coverage Under a General Permit -Depending on the permit, you may be authorized to discharge immediately or at some later time.
 In some cases, you are not authorized to discharge until the state has notified you accordingly.
 EPA's Construction General Permit requires a 7-day waiting period after a complete NOI is received and posted on EPA's website (www.epa.gov/npdes/noisearch).
 The waiting period expires when the permit's status changes from waiting to active.